kendalled/ult-yuzu/content/en/controllers.md

 - Enjoy playing!

 <alert type="warning">
-  You must fix your controller's range in Yuzu every time.
-However, since you adjusted your buttons in Parsec, at least those will always be right.
-Enjoy your time playing.
+  You must fix your left stick's range (60%) in Yuzu <i>every time</i>.
+This is because everyone you connect to has a different copy of Yuzu and it doesn't save your controller settings.
+If buttons aren't behaving as they should, see the button layout section above.
 </alert>